OUR PLACE.

 GATHERING YOUR IDEAS

-The first stage of the work is to gather everyone’s ideas about the future of Balloch, Haldane and Jamestown.
-We’re doing this in various ways, as described here.
+The first stage of the work has been to gather everyone’s ideas about the future of Balloch, Haldane and Jamestown.
+We’ve been doing this in various ways, as described in this section.

-The fundamental question we’re asking is: what do you want the communities to be like in the future?
+The fundamental question we’ve been asking is: what do you want your community to be like in the future?

 Young people are the future of the community.
 They deserve a voice in its future.